rogalski/pygda-pylint-talk/SLIDES.md

 #### Definition
 Checkers implement code verification logic.

-- pluggable architecture (new checker is a `BaseChecker` subclass, registered before analysis start)
+- pluggable architecture (new checker is a `BaseChecker` subclass, registered in linter before analysis start)
-- exact API depends on class of checks checker performs
+- exact API depends on type of checks checker performs

 #### Two groups of checkers:
 - token-based checkers